codeclimate/codeclimate-rubocop/config/contents/layout/empty_lines_around_arguments.md

-This cop checks if empty lines exist around the arguments of a method invocation.
+Checks if empty lines exist around the arguments of a method invocation.

 ### Example: